 A country can also impose trade restrictions in retaliation for unfair competitive behavior by trading partners.
 For example, a government imposes tariffs on products suspected of being dumping.
 We call such a policy anti-dumping.

-Dumping is the practice of selling at a lower price abroad than the price at home.
-Because the foreign market is usually more massive than the domestic market, dumping practices allow exporters to generate higher profits.
+Dumping is the practice of selling at a lower price abroad than at home.
+Because the foreign market is usually larger than the domestic market, dumping practices allow exporters to generate higher profits.

 Dumping can be predatory pricing by large multinational companies to gain market share.
 Such large companies can bear losses in the short term compared to smaller players.